All GLP-1 medications from licensed 503A pharmacies Browse Products

 Dulaglutide holds a specific position in the GLP-1 field.
 Here is how it lines up.

 Vs. Semaglutide.
 Semaglutide generally produces greater A1C reduction and significantly more weight loss at comparable doses.
 Head-to-head trials (SUSTAIN 7) showed semaglutide 1 mg outperformed dulaglutide 1.5 mg for both outcomes.
-However, dulaglutide has broader insurance coverage in some plans and a longer track record.
+But dulaglutide has broader insurance coverage in some plans and a longer track record.

 Vs. Tirzepatide.
 Tirzepatide, which acts on both GLP-1 and GIP receptors, produces substantially more weight loss and A1C reduction than dulaglutide.
 For patients whose primary goal is weight management alongside diabetes control, tirzepatide is generally the stronger option.

 When dulaglutide makes sense.
 Dulaglutide remains a solid choice when insurance coverage drives the decision, when the primary goal is blood sugar control rather than weight loss, or when a patient prefers the specific prefilled pen device.
-It is also well-studied in lower-risk cardiovascular populations, giving providers confidence in prescribing it broadly.
+It's also well-studied in lower-risk cardiovascular populations, giving providers confidence in prescribing it broadly.

 Frequently Asked Questions